nih-fmrif/NIMH_repro_2017_03/_episodes/04-built-in.md

 ~~~
 {: .output}

-## IPython makes using functions easier
+## IPython makes provides easier access to help

 *   As we open a parenthesis of a function we can see some useful help
-*   We can type `?` after a function or object to get help about it
+*   We can type `?` after a function or object to get help about it that
-*   For some functions tab completion will show some available named arguements
+includes what is displayed by the Python help function.

 ~~~
 print?